sil3nt884/PhoneBook/README.md

 3. install java (https://java.com/en/download/)
 4. check \target folder
 5. run PhoneBook-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+6 copy web folder to the same location as the jar file.
-6 go to localhost on your browser
+7. go to localhost on your browser

 </pre>